Anon-Planet/thgtoa/guide.md

 **Skip this step if you do not want to use a VPN and just use Tor only or if VPN is not an option either.**

-This tutorial should also work with any OpenVPN provider (Mullvad, IVPN, Safing.io, or ProtonVPN for instance).
+This tutorial should also work with any OpenVPN provider (Mullvad, IVPN, Safing.io, or Proton VPN for instance).

 This is based on the tutorial provided by Qubes OS themselves (<https://github.com/Qubes-Community/Contents/blob/master/docs/configuration/vpn.md> <sup>[[Archive.org]][377]</sup>).
 If you are familiar with this process, you can follow their tutorial.
 Here is mine: